 - Turn off your outdoor water supply and store away hoses

-- Clean leaves in your yard as needed
+- Clean the leaves in your yard as needed

 - Cover any outdoor patio furniture you may have